Vindexus/mcgrules/onemoresong.md

 At the start of your turn, you **may** remove a dancer with your token on it.
 The dancer is discarded, the token is returned to you, and you Fill the Dancefloor.
 This is useful if you are **out of tokens**.

 ### Playing Your Song
 What actions you can take are determined by the action icon on the song you played.
-Each song card allows you to either
+Each song card lets you:

+1. Perform the action of the song

+ -and/or-

-1. Place a token and perform a limited action
+1. Place a token on an empty dancer
-2. Don't place a token but perform a non-limited action

 ## Action Types

 ### Left/Right (⬅️➡️)

-##### Option 1

-1) Place your token on an empty dancer
-2) (Optional) Move that dancer left or right space

-##### Option 2
+##### Move Dancer

-1) Move _any_ dancer left or right 1 space
+1) Move any dancer left or right one space

+##### Place Token

+1) Place a token on an empty dancer whose color matches the color of the song
+2) If you **moved a dancer** you cannot place on dancers you didn't move

 ---

 ### Up/Down (⬆️⬇️)

-##### Option 1

-1) Place your token on an empty dancer
-2) (Optional) Move that dancer forward or backwared 1 space

-##### Option 2
+##### Move Dancer

-1) Move _any_ dancer forward or backward 1 space
+1) Move any dancer forward or backward one space

+##### Place Token

+1) Place a token on an empty dancer whose color matches the color of the song
+2) If you **moved a dancer** you cannot place on dancers you didn't move

 ---

 ### Hop (⤼)

-##### Option 1
+##### Move Dancer

-1) Place your token on an empty dancer
-2) (Optional) Swap that dancer with any dancer 2 spaces away, non-diagonally.
+2) Swap that dancer with any dancer 2 spaces away, non-diagonally.
 The dancer in between will not move.

-##### Option 2
+##### Place Token

-1) Swap any dancer with a dancer 2 spaces away, non-diagonally.
-The dancer in between will not move.
+1) Place a token on an empty dancer whose color matches the color of the song
+2) If you **moved a dancer** you cannot place on dancers you didn't move

 ---

 ### Bathroom Break (🚻)

-#### Option 1
+#### Bathroom Break

 1) Remove any empty crowd member
-2) Fill the dancefloor, as described in item #7 of Play a Round above
+2) Fill the dancefloor, as described below

+##### Place Token

-3) (Optional) Place a token on an empty dancer
+1) Place a token on an empty dancer whose color matches the color of the song, including any newly added dancers.

-#### Option 2

-1) Move any dancer to the back of the column they are in
-2) Move any dancers that were behind them forward one spot

 ---